Methodology

 45 CFR Part 84 — §84.85(c)

 HHS Section 504 — Accessibility of Web Content, Mobile Apps, and Kiosks.
-Published May 2024; first compliance date currently May 11, 2026, subject to an HHS Interim Final Rule under OIRA review as of April 2026.
+Published May 2024; first compliance date May 11, 2027 (extended from May 11, 2026 by an Interim Final Rule effective May 7, 2026); May 10, 2028 for recipients with fewer than 15 employees.

 45 CFR §180.50